nim-lang/Nim/web/news/2016_09_03_nim_community_survey_results.rst

 .. container:: metadata

-  Posted by Dominik Picheta on 20/08/2016
+  Posted by Dominik Picheta on 3 September 2016

 We have recently closed the 2016 Nim Community Survey.
 I am happy to say that we have received exactly 790 responses, huge thanks go to the people